navaulakh24/My-Logo-Maker/README.md

 ## Additional Requirements
 This application needed to use Jest for running the unit tests and Inquirer for collecting input from the user.
 #
+## Installation
+- Download via Github
+- Install inquirer
+#
 ## Usage
+- Open terminal on your device
+- Type 'node index.js'
+- Go through the prompts and answer the questions detailed
+- Once completed, a logo.svg file will be generated.
-The application will be invoked using the following command: node index.js The command "npm run test" will make sure all tests have passed.
+- The command "npm run test" will make sure all tests have passed.

 #

 ## FAQ